stgeorgeshurstville/bulletin/index.md

 [comment]: ----------------------------------------------------

 ## Jesus is enough
-#### Jesus promised: I am with you always, to the close fo the age.
-Matthew 28.20
+#### Jesus promised: I am with you always, to the very end of the age.
 ##### Matthew 28:20